Here are answers to some frequently asked questions regarding this year’s bowling season.

 Is this a Pay to Participate Sport?

 It is not included in the Pay to Participate program with Walled Lake.
-There is a registration fee due at the Parent Registration/paperwork meeting on 11/20/2019.
 The Boosters will also hold fundraisers throughout the season to off-set costs that are above and beyond what our bowler registration fee covers for the lanes, meets, tournaments that they do ask each family to participate in.

 Is there transportation provided?